ped-dyn-emp/PeTrack/docs/source/calibration/intrinsic_calibration.md

 To select the images of the intrinsic calibration, click on the `calib from images` button at the bottom of the `intrinsic parameters` section.
 Now select your intrinsic calibration images from your local storage.
 If you only have a video and no screenshots of your calibration, click on the `calib from video` button next to the `calib from images` button.
 After selecting the video first, you are prompted to choose a directory to save the generated screenshots of your calibration.
 A popup including a progress bar shows up, indicating how far the generation process is from finishing and how many good samples were found in the video.
-After the images have been selected/generated, click on the `auto` button at the bottom of the `intrinsic calibration` section.
-By clicking on the `auto` button, the intrinsic calibration will be started.
+After the images have been selected/generated, click on the `calc` button at the bottom of the `intrinsic calibration` section.
+By clicking on the `calc` button, the intrinsic calibration will be started.
 During the calculation you might see your calibration images appearing in the video view with a colored grid over them.

 After the calculation is done, your initially selected video will appear back in the video view.
-Now select the `apply` checkbox at the top of the `intrinsic parameters` section and you will see the intrinsic calibration be applied.
+Now select the `active` checkbox at the top of the `intrinsic parameters` section and you will see the intrinsic calibration be applied.
 You can check the quality of the calibration by checking if straight lines in the original setup are now being displayed straight in PeTrack as well.
 If you have used a wide-angled lense the fisheye effect of the lense should be gone as well.